 'Groundhog Day': THR's 1993 Review

-In 1993, Bill Murray lived the same day over and over and over again in theaters nationwide.
+On February 12, 1993, Bill Murray lived the same day over and over and over again in theaters nationwide.
 And Groundhog Day, directed by Harold Ramis, wound up as a commercial success and an enduringly popular comedy.
-The Hollywood Reporter's original Feb.
-8, 1993 review is below.
+The Hollywood Reporter's original review is below.

 Columbia Pictures marketing chieftain Sid Ganis must have seen his shadow when he came out this past Groundhog Day, for the marketing/boxoffice prediction reads six excellent weeks of boxoffice for director Harold Ramis' Groundhog Day.